A/Prof Patrick A Burr

 Dr Jennifer Stansby

-Jenny completed her PhD at UNSW/ANSTO, specialising in the in-situ characterisation of layered oxides for sodium battery applications.
-In September 2021, she joined the nuclear energy group (part-time).
-Her current research interests focus on using X-ray and neutron diffraction to characterize accident tolerant fuels and shielding materials for the advancement of nuclear fission and nuclear fusion technologies, respectively.
-Jenny’s projects are highly collaborative across industry and academia, working with diverse, skilled and motivated colleagues across the world
+Jenny completed her PhD at UNSW/ANSTO, specialising in the in situ characterisation of layered oxides for sodium battery applications.
+In 2021, she joined the Nuclear Energy Group.
+Her current research interests focus on using X-ray and neutron diffraction to characterise accident-tolerant fuels and shielding materials for nuclear applications.
+Her projects are highly collaborative across industry and academia, working with diverse colleagues across the world.

 AtomCraft Alumni